 Eiko Fried, researcher at the University of Amsterdam, recently blogged about personal collaborator networks.
 I came across his post on twitter, discussing how to conduct such analysis in R, and got inspired.

-While Eiko uses his colleague Sacha Epskamp’s R package qgraph
+While Eiko uses his colleague Sacha Epskamp’s R package qgraph, I found an alternative in the packages igraph and ggraph.

 library(readxl)